junqing-zhang/junqing-zhang.github.io/_pages/professional-activities.md

 * IEEE Transactions on Mobile Computing
 * IEEE Transactions on Dependable and Secure Computing
 * IEEE Transactions on Computers
+* IEEE Transactions on Network Science and Engineering
+* IEEE Transactions on Machine Learning in Communications and Networking
 * IEEE Internet of Things Journal
 * IEEE Access
 * IEEE Communications Letters